bconnorwhite/remove-file-safe/README.md

 - Returns `false` if unable to remove file.
 - Returns `undefined` on other errors (ex: permission denied) rather than throwing.

+Unless the `unsafe` flag is set, only files inside the current working directory or OS temp directory will be removed.

 ## Installation

 ```sh